Mountain Top Library

 To locate the forest in Tannersville’s past, we started with the name of the village itself.
 Workers from nearby leather tanneries made a settlement on the mountain; hence the name “Tanners’-Ville.”
 Other Catskills place names reflect this industry too.
 Prattsville and Palenville, also in Greene County, are named after “tanlords.”
 During the 19th century, regional leather tanneries were using the bark of Eastern hemlock trees to process animal hides into leather.

 Hemlocks were abundant on slopes and along mountain brooks across the Catskills.
 Bark-peeling crews felled these trees to strip their bark, or girdled them standing, usually leaving the wood to rot.
 This went on for decades, denuding stand after stand of hemlock and causing fundamental changes to the ecosystem.
 The extraction led to erosion, warming streams, and most notably, the replacement of Eastern hemlocks in many places with fast-growing hardwood trees.
-By the end of the 19th century, the industry was coming to a halt as resources dwindled drastically.
-This was a regional near-obliteration of a species.
+The species was nearly obliterated in the region.
+By the end of the 19th century, the tanbark industry ground to a halt as resources dwindled drastically and more efficient tanning methods came onto the scene.

-Eastern hemlock already has a major place in Tannersville’s history.
-Its significance as a resource, and the impact of its extraction on local industry has been well-documented.
-As forest preservation permitted the slow regrowth and return of hemlock throughout the 1900s, second-growth stands have established around Greene County.
+Eastern hemlock already holds a major place in Tannersville history.
+Its significance as a resource and the impact on local industry has been well-documented.
+Forest preservation permitted the slow regrowth and return of hemlock throughout the 1900s, and second-growth stands have established around Greene County.
+This resilience is remarkable.
 However, the species faces an existential threat today.
 An imported insect, hemlock woolly adelgid (HWA) is bringing on the mass mortality of Eastern hemlock throughout its range.
 In the lower and mid-Hudson Valley it has already killed innumerable trees, upending habitat once again.

 Barkpeelings in the Adirondacks, c.
 1890s-1900s.